skrapkam/samchang/src/projects/your-work/index.md

 ## No perfect solution

-Even though our goal was to deliver value for our clients (e.g. speeding up their workflow), not achieving that goal for everyone isn’t necessarily a “bad” thing.
-At best, the changes improve their workflow and at worst, they don’t affect any change.
-Every client is different and has a different workflow which means that there isn’t a one-size-fits-all approach to making everyone’s experience better.
+Even though our goal was to deliver value for our clients (e.g. speeding up their workflow), not achieving that goal for everyone isn't necessarily a "bad" thing.
+At best, the changes improve their workflow and at worst, they don't affect any change.
+Every client is different and has a different workflow which means that there isn't a one-size-fits-all approach to making everyone's experience better.

 ## An invisible refresh

-Interestingly, most clients didn’t even notice the changes we implemented and yet were still able to successfully navigate through Your work.
-Sometimes it’s okay and even desirable if our customers don’t immediately notice a change.
-If they’re able to still quickly get in and out and accomplish their goals, then that’s a win for us.
+Interestingly, most clients didn't even notice the changes we implemented and yet were still able to successfully navigate through Your work.
+Sometimes it's okay and even desirable if our customers don't immediately notice a change.
+If they're able to still quickly get in and out and accomplish their goals, then that's a win for us.

 ## Share work often